yunhansheng/yunhansheng.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year undergraduate student at the University of Chicago.
-I major in mathematics and minor in Germanic studies.
 My mathematical interest lies in **homotopy theory**, **number theory**, **algebraic geometry**, and their areas of intersection.
 Stuff that I've enjoyed learning about include chromatic homotopy theory, K-theory, Galois representations, and Fourier–Mukai transform.

 Before coming to Chicago, I spent my high school years in the beautiful city of [Maastricht](https://www.holland.com/upload_mm/d/f/c/69557_fullimage_sint-servaas-brug-maas-maastricht-stad-eighty8things-1360%20copy.jpg), the Netherlands.
 Before that, I lived a happy life in [Hefei](https://cdn.britannica.com/58/138758-050-E5300BEB/Hefei-Anhui-China.jpg), China.